-In my first year after high school I lived in Corvallis, Oregon, attending a small Bible school and working part-time at Bob’s Burgers, a small Oregon-based fast-food chain, now defunct.
+In my first year after high school I lived in Corvallis, Oregon, attending a small theological college and working part-time at Bob’s Burgers, a small Oregon-based fast-food chain, now defunct.
 One day I was at the front taking orders and received as payment for a milkshake a 1928-issue two dollar bill in pristine condition.

 Two dollar bills in the USA have something of a mythical status.
 Though they have been in almost continuous circulation for many years, consumers rarely use them, preferring instead to collect them and store them away.
 For that reason, the US Treasury prints very few new ones.
 In fact, it is quite commonly believed they are no longer legal tender.
 A cursory internet search turns up confirmed anecdotal evidence: “A Taco Bell patron attempted to pay for a burrito with a two-dollar bill.
 The cashier and the store manager both refused to accept it as valid U.S. currency, believing that there was no such thing as a two-dollar bill.
 When the patron then said that the only other bill he had was a fifty-dollar bill, the manager said that since it was less than an hour to closing, he didn’t want to open the safe.
 When the patron insisted on paying with it, they called the security guard, who then explained that two-dollar bills are actually valid U.S. currency.”
 Another man, a “patron of Best Buy, attempted to pay for an electronics installation with 57 $2 bills.
 The cashier refused to accept them and marked them as counterfeit.
 The cashier then called the police, and the patron was handcuffed until a U.S. Treasury Agent arrived to clear up the issue.”